whosonfirst/wof-sync-os-postcodes/README.md

 It needs a directory containing [`whosonfirst-data-postalcode-gb`](https://github.com/whosonfirst-data/whosonfirst-data-postalcode-gb), and the most recent ONS Postcode Directory as a single CSV file.

-It also needs a running [PIP HTTP server](https://github.com/whosonfirst/go-whosonfirst-spatial-www) containing the UK admin data, for building the Who’s on First hierarchy from coordinates provided in the ONS data.
-It defaults to finding this at `http://localhost:8080/api/point-in-polygon`, but can be set with a flag.
+It also needs a copy of the UK admin data, for building the Who’s on First hierarchy from coordinates provided in the ONS data.

 It will ignore the coordinates from Northern Irish postcodes (starting with BT) as these are under more restrictive licensing conditions than the rest of the UK, so aren't suitable for inclusion in Who’s on First.
 It will use the inception/cessation data, however.